ztombol/dockerfiles/README.md

 # Overview

-This is a collection of Arch Linux based docker images and support files for hosts running them.
-All source files including documentation is licensed under [GPLv3][gplv3], except the base image generation script `mkimage-arch.sh` and configuration file `mkimage-arch-pacman.conf` that are copied from the [Docker project][docker-gh] and are licensed under [Apache 2.0][apache2].
+This is a collection of [Arch Linux][arch-linux-hp] based [Docker][docker-gh] images and support files for hosts running them.
+All licensed under the [GNU General Public Licence version 3][local-gplv3].

 # Images